 The box to attract the bees — called bait hive or swarm trap — is basically any watertight wooden or plywood box with a volume of 40 to 70 liters (10 to 18 gallons) and a two-square-inch entrance towards the bottom of one wall.

 There are many swarm trap models, and even an empty carton can catch you a swarm.
 But if you rely on swarms for starting and increasing your apiary and use them as a natural alternative to splits and requeening, the conventional swarm traps have their shortcomings.

 The commercially available wood pulp swarm traps, which look like flowerpots, require frequent checking (or the bees will build comb right in the trap).
 They are too small, not durable, and quite expensive for such a short-lived contraption.

 Nuc boxes are too small to be effective, with too small of an entrance, and usually require a special rack to install.

 Deep Langstroth boxes are the right size, but also require a rack because of their shape.
 Besides, you need ten frames to fully equip each deep box, so if you hang dozens of traps, that’s a lot of equipment tied up in the swarm-catching adventure.
 Deeps are also too wide to comfortably carry up and down the ladder with one hand.

-All things considered, if you only need a few traps, deep bodies are the way to go.
+All things considered, if you only need a few traps, deep bodies (or two five-frame nucs connected together) are the way to go.
 Old boxes from healthy colonies work best: both their smell and propolis deposits are attractive to swarms.
 Make sure to give it a telescoping top to keep elements out.
 You would not move into a damp apartment with a leaky roof, would you?